pub-calculator-io/velocity-calculator/readme.md

-# Velocity Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Velocity Calculator Widget for WordPress

 Free online velocity calculator solves for v, u, a or t using velocity formula.
 Calculate the final velocity (v) using the equation v = u + at.